Seat reservations

 • Choose your preferred one.

-• Indicate your seating preferences (or choose your seat from a seat map).
+• Indicate your seating preferences (or choose your seat from a seat map for some Italian trains).

 • Choose a delivery method (“Print-at-home” or “Mobile ticket”).